 Consular Travel Advice

-Due to terrorism and violent crime, U.S. (DOS) and Canada (GAC) advise avoiding all travel to this country.
-U.K. (FCO) and Australia (DFAT) have more limited warnings.
+Due to terrorism and violent crime, U.S. (DOS), Canada (GAC), and Australia (DFAT) advise avoiding all travel to this country.
+U.K. (FCO) has a more limited warning.

 High risk of attack by domestic and/or transnational terrorist groups exists throughout the country, especially in Bamako, and Gao, Kidal, and Tombouctou regions.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.